syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Cell-Ranges.md

 ## Cell Navigation

 Cell navigation is used to navigate through the cells using keyboard.
 You can use `AllowKeyboardNavigation` property to enable/disable cell navigation.
-You have the following support for cell navigation.
+You have the following keys for cell navigation.

 N> In the below table, first cell and last cell is based on the used range.